Rate Limiting

 Limit: 10,000 requests/hour

-Use case: Protect your backend from total overload
+Use case: Protect specific backend APIs from overload

 Client: mobile-app-ios